monicagiraldochica/bash_tutorial/docs/iteration.md

 # Iteration

 Iteration is the repetition of commands on a list of items.
 For example, you might use iteration to manipulate in the same way a long list of files.
-It saves time because instead of typing the same command 100 times to do the exact same thing on 100 files, you type it just one time inside a loop.
+It saves time because instead of typing the same command 100 times to do the same thing on 100 files, you type it just one time inside a loop.
 You will use loops (as well as condition-testing) in almost every script that you write.

 | Command | Use | Syntax |
 | --- | --- | --- |